MyEvonne/resume/site/content/home/experience.md

 [Anjuke .Inc](https://www.anjuke.com/), Senior iOS Software Engineer (Shanghai, China)

-- Development and iteration of Anjuke broker iOS App.
+- Use "Swift" to implement Anjuke broker iOS App, use Git to collaborate with workmates, and use Cocoapods to manage third-party framework.
 - Development, publishing and iteration of Jikejia iOS App.
 - Implement the various style of property publishing page with a "Adapter" like "ListAdapter" in Android In Jikejia project.
 - Encapsulate network framework based on AFNetworking for iOS team.
 - Using router component in Jikejia project, and introduce router to other project.
 - Fulfill modularization in iOS team.